aaron-grau/curic/react/projects/bench_bnb/bench_bnb_i.md

 );
 ```

-### Adding Router to Redux cycle
+### Adding the Router to Redux cycle

-In order to bring the Router into the Redux cycle, we'll need to add `react-router-redux`.
+In order to bring the Router into the Redux cycle, we'll need the
+`react-router-redux` library.

 ```
 npm install --save react-router-redux
 ```

-We'll also need to set up the `react-router-redux` library in `root_middleware.js`.
+We'll also need to use the `react-router-redux` in `root_middleware.js`.

 * Import `routerMiddleware` from `react-router-redux`
 * Also import `hashHistory` from `react-router`